 - Tier-2 ISP:

-These ISPs is a service provider who connects between tier 1 and tier 3 ISPs.
-They have regional or country reach and behave just like Tier-1 ISP for Tier-3 ISP.
+These ISPs are service provider who connect between tier 1 and tier 3 ISPs.
+They have regional or country reach and they behave just like Tier-1 ISP for Tier-3 ISPs.

 Examples of tier 2 ISPs: